cometbft/cometbft/docs/references/storage/README.md

 For comparison, until then, CometBFT would only prune the block and state store (not including ABCI results), based on instructions from the application.

-More details on the API itself and how it can be used can be found in the corresponding [ADR](https://github.com/cometbft/cometbft/blob/main/docs/references/architecture/adr-101-data-companion-pull-api.md) and [documentation](https://github.com/cometbft/cometbft/tree/main/docs/data-companion) (TODO LINK Not working, check).
+More details on the API itself and how it can be used can be found in the corresponding [ADR](https://github.com/cometbft/cometbft/blob/main/docs/references/architecture/adr-101-data-companion-pull-api.md) and [documentation](https://github.com/cometbft/cometbft/tree/main/docs/explanation/data-companion).

 This report covers that changes and their impact related to fixing and improving the pruning related points (1 and 3) as well as the last point.
 The results are obtained using `goleveldb` as the default backend unless stated otherwise.